SofKov/who-wantZ-to-be-a-millionaire/README.md

 As the main character of the game, you start to realise that not everything is as it seems...

 How to play the game:
 Simply load the file to your codereader (we used VSCode), and run the code.
 The game will print to terminal.
+This is a pure python project, so you will need python to play this game.

 This was a group effort between myself, Will, Billy, Fenn and Charles, during the Develop:Coding course at CodeNation!